 At the end of the day, there are ways every salesperson could work towards being more generally likable.
 We talked about some of them on this week’s Sales Throwdown episode.
 These include being present and building familiarity, listening with intention to their needs and concerns, and adapting your communication style to theirs.

 We do this in sales when we ask about pain.
-Trying to find out what they really need —the deep down needs that they don’t always talk about easily or quickly— will build trust.
+Trying to find out the deep-down needs they don’t always talk about easily or quickly— will build trust.
 Most of them will realize that you actually do have their best interest at heart.

 So can you be both trustworthy and likable?
 Of course you can!
 But is it important to be both?
 That depends on the situation and the prospect.
 But the one that is universally necessary, the one that will set you apart from every other salesperson, is your ability to quickly and completely build trust.